heartbeatsjp/go-create-image-backup/README.md

 ### Add custom tags to AMI and EBS Snapshots

-Custom tags are feature of add any tags to AMI and EBS Snapshots that related to backup.
+Custom tags are the feature of add any tags to AMI and EBS Snapshots that related to backup.
 `go-create-image-backup` has `-custom-tags` option that

 ```
 $ go-create-image-backup -instance-id i-1234567890abcdef0 -service-tag daily -custom-tags key1:val1,key2:val2,...
 ```

-In above case, add following tags to AMI of `i-1234567890abcdef0` and EBS Snapshots related that AMI.
+In the above case, add the following tags to AMI of `i-1234567890abcdef0` and EBS Snapshots related that AMI.

 |Key|Value|
 |---|---|